-Psychology is the scientific study of how people think, feel, and behave.
-A chartered clinical psychologist is someone who holds a first degree in psychology, and a master’s degree or clinical doctorate, in clinical psychology, and is a member of the British Psychological Society (see www.bps.org.uk) and the Health Professions Council (see www.hpc-uk.org).
+A chartered clinical psychologist (CPsychol) is someone who holds a first degree in psychology, and a master’s degree or clinical doctorate, in clinical psychology, and is a member of the British Psychological Society (see www.bps.org.uk) and the Health and Care Professions Council (see www.hcpc-uk.org).
 He/she has been trained to apply the theoretical ideas of the science of psychology in order to help people with personal or emotional difficulties.
-Their original programme of studies involves extensive academic and practical training, but they also required to undertake a career-long programme of Continuing Professional Development (CPD) to keep up-to-date with the latest psychological theories and therapeutic techniques.
+Their original programme of studies involves extensive academic and practical training, but they also required to undertake a career-long programme of Continuing Professional Development (CPD) to keep up to date with the latest psychological theories and therapeutic techniques.

 The British Psychological Society (BPS) scrutinizes the psychologist’s qualifications in order to be able to grant them chartered status.
 They also monitor the psychologist’s record of continuing professional development in order to give them a practising certificate (renewable on an annual basis) – without which the psychologist is unable to continue to practise as a chartered clinical psychologist.
 The psychologist is also accountable to the British Psychological Society for their conduct – you can see a copy of the British Psychological Society’s Code of Ethics on their website).
 This code is aimed at making the therapeutic environment safe, professional, and confidential.

-If the psychologist refers to themselves as an Accredited Behavioural and Cognitive Psychotherapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP) (see www.babcp.com), this means that they have completed sufficient training and supervised practice to competently provide Cognitive Behavioural Therapy (CBT).
+If the psychologist refers to themselves as an Accredited Behavioural and Cognitive Psychotherapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP) (see www.babcp.com), this means that they have completed sufficient training and supervised practice to competently provide the various forms of Cognitive Behavioural Therapy (CBT)which are now available.
 The BABCP also has professional guidelines to which therapists are answerable.